 But it also requires some strategic thinking: players must quickly analyse the situation – their hand, and the reactions of fellow players – and remain observant as the game unfolds.

-The winner has to pay attention which tiles players are throwing away, and find some order in the chaos.
+The winner has to pay attention to which tiles players are throwing away, and find some order in the chaos.

-It’s essential to remain calm, and be able to adapt your approach and strategy.
+It’s essential to remain calm and be able to adapt your approach and strategy.
 This type of thinking appeals to Chinese philosophy and the Confucian tradition.

 …that gets philosophical

 There are nods to Confucius throughout mahjong.
 Let’s start with the dragons, which some people believe represent three of the five core Confucian virtues.